MinionAttack/controlPanelEntry/README.md

 I found this script years ago but I realized that maybe more people would need it, because for some tasks the old control panel it's more usefull than the new **Windows Configuration** menu.
 This script works with the lastest Windows update (**Windows 10 October Update**).

-After execute the script and restart the computer or reload your user sesion, when you do right click on the menu icon, you will see a new entry for the **old Control Panel**.
+After execute the script and restart the computer or reload your user session, when you do right click on the menu icon, you will see a new entry for the **old Control Panel**.
 This is how it looks:

 https://drive.google.com/open?id=1PJYPa5qlVSvJTC7Dlp7Yl8sJSoDrnc_P